 The following is an example of a formatted replica activity log:

-CheckOutMessage—A replica creation process was started for a replica named MyCheckOut_2 at 3:44:35 PM.
+- CheckOutMessage—A replica creation process was started for a replica named MyCheckOut at 6:23:12 PM.

-ExtractSchemaAndData—The first step was to extract the schema and data.
-Extraction involves creating feature classes and tables on the target, then copying data from the source to the target.
-This is outlined by the next entries in the log for each feature class and table in the replica.
+- ExtractFullData—The first step was to extract the data and schema.
+Extraction involves creating a feature class on the target, then copying data from the source to the target.

-CreateFeatureClass—In this example, only a single feature class, GDB.us_states_3, is being replicated.
-This row indicates that the feature class was created in the target at 3:44:36.
+- ConvertFeatureClass—In this example, only a single feature class, US_States, was being replicated.
+This row indicates that the feature class was created in the target at 6:23:12 PM.

-CopyData—A total of 54 features were copied from the source to the target for the us_states_3 feature class at 3:44:37.
+- WriteFeatures—A total of 51 features were copied from the source to the target for the US_States feature class at 6:23:13 PM.
 By comparing with the previous step, we can see that it took one second to copy the features.